Return to the essay table of contents

 On the freighter to New York he loved the hungriness of that sea up close,

-How it slapped the sides and jumped the rails - and, as many times, Yehudi was in awe
+How it slapped the sides and jumped the rails - and, as many times, Yehudi was

-Of a mindless power, and wondered how ocean or forest might be stolen for his music.
+Of a mindless power, and wondered how ocean or forest might be stolen for his

 On a pier in Manhattan the composer's new family was waiting to greet him